Species Introduction

 Q: How do I successfully breed Mosquito Rasboras?

-Breeding Mosquito Rasboras can be a rewarding experience.
-To encourage breeding, maintain a separate breeding tank with soft, acidic water (pH 6.0-6.5) and a temperature around 24°C. Provide spawning mops or fine-leaved plants for the fish to lay eggs.
-Once spawning occurs, remove the adult fish to prevent them from eating the eggs.
-The eggs will hatch in about 24-36 hours.
-Ensure to provide infusoria or finely crushed food for the fry once they start swimming.
+Breeding Mosquito Rasboras requires a separate breeding tank, ideally with soft, slightly acidic water.
+Provide spawning mops or fine-leaved plants for the females to lay eggs.
+Once the eggs are laid, it’s advisable to remove the adults to prevent them from eating the eggs.
+The eggs will hatch in approximately 24-36 hours, and the fry will require infusoria or finely crushed food until they are large enough for baby brine shrimp.
+Maintain excellent water quality and gentle filtration to ensure the fry thrive.

 ✓ Expert Tip